 "Places to Study."
 Southern Methodist University Libraries, www.smu.edu/libraries/spaces/places-study.
 Accessed 9 Mar.
 2022.

 The author name and page number are placed at the end of a sentence, before the endmark.

 Narrative in-text citations incorporate the author name in the sentence rather than in the parentheses with the page number.

 For short quotations, which consist of four typed lines or fewer of prose and three lines of verse, add quotation marks around the words and incorporate the quote into your own text.
 Include the author and page number in the parenthetical citation.

-The MLA Handbook is the authoritative source on MLA Style and the best place to look for information.
-For formats, guidelines and examples online, visit the Purdue OWL MLA Formatting & Style Guide.
+The Handbook is the authoritative source on MLA Style and the best place to look for information.
+Always check with your professor for any specific citation requirements.